Shahaf-F-S/Shahaf-F-S/README.md

 - State Machines Theory
 - Deep Learning

-I was also a mentor of an FLL team and a team member of an FRC team.
+I was also a mentor of an FLL team and a member of an FRC team.

-#### Fun fact: In my native language, the meaning of my name is a seagull, but don't worry, it's not really a rare name where I live.
+#### Fun fact: In my native language, the meaning of my name is a seagull 🪽, but don't worry, it's not really a rare name where I live.

 My main fields in software development are:
-- finance, quantitative programming, and algorithmic trading
+- Finance, Quantitative Programming, and Algorithmic Trading
-- Data Science, Machine Learning, Deep Learning, and Genetic Algorithms
+- Data Science, Machine Learning, Deep Learning, Genetic Algorithms and Neuro-Evolution
 - real-time large scale systems for data handling, storing, serving and communication
 - and more...